The property should be presented in the best possible condition to attract the highest quality tenant.

-All debris and personal belonging, including washer, dryer, and lawnmower, should be removed.
-Neutral window coverings should remain.
+Our recommendation is that all debris and personal belonging, should be removed.
+Neutral window treatments should remain.

 As tenants are required to maintain the yard in the condition provided to them at move in, the yard should be freshly mowed, weeded, trimmed with leaves and debris removed.
 Shrubs and flower beds should be cleaned out.
 Owners should not expect tenants to absorb cost of chemical treatments, verticut, or seeding.

-Your home will be advertised through our website under “Rental Listings” as well as through most of the major rental advertising sites such as Hot Pads,, Trulia, Zillow, etc. If applicable your home will have a sign in the yard for further advertisement
+Your home will be advertised through our website under “Rental Listings” as well as through most of the major rental advertising websites such as Hot Pads.com, Trulia.com, Zillow.com, etc. If applicable your home will have a sign in the yard for further advertisement

-This will be a decision by the property Owner.
+This will be a decision of the property Owner.

 Statistics indicate that 75% of renters of single family homes own pets, a smaller amount in duplexes or apartments.
 Restricting pets may reduce the number of qualified applicants.
 It is often preferable to consider allowing pets with an additional non-refundable pet fee, plus an additional charge per month per pet.
-If you allow pets, the tenants will sign a special addendum stating their obligations which includes treatment for fleas upon termination at the tenant’s expense.
+If you allow pets, the tenants will sign a special pet addendum outlining their obligations.

 It is common to restrict smoking inside the property.
 This does not significantly reduce the marketability of the property.

 Proceeds are distributed from our office on or before the 15th of each month by US mail or direct deposit to your bank account.
 You may find your statement on our owner portal as well as many other helpful reports, or we can send the statement by US mail.